railwayapp/nixpacks/README.md

 1. Create build plan
 2. Copy app source to temp directory
 3. Use the Nix packages in the build plan and generate an `environment.nix` file
-4. Build the app by in multiple phases
+4. Build the app in multiple phases
    - **Setup**: Install all necessary Nix packages
    - **Install**: Download all build dependencies
    - **Build**: Generate everything necessary to run the app